-Now, one thing however: I’m in no way advocating you should always choose the hard way over the shortcut when you can do something quicker and more efficiently.
+Now, one thing, however: I’m in no way advocating you should always choose the hard way over the shortcut when you can do something quicker and more efficiently.
 But you need to figure these things out for yourself.

 You have to make decisions about what are the things you should do quickly and what need time, so you can benefit from them more in the long run.
-Learning a new language faster is a great shortcut, learning to attract women however, will take usually much longer.
+Learning a new language faster is a great shortcut, but learning to attract women will take usually much longer.

 If you think however that investing time into self-growth is just a waste of your time, then find something else that makes you happy but don’t turn to others demanding they will fix your problems for you!